scollinselliott/lakhesis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `R` package `lakhesis` provides a heuristic-critical platform for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences.
+The `R` package `lakhesis` provides an interactive platform and critical measures for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences.

 In brief, seriation (sequencing, ordination) involves putting a set of things in an optimal order.
 In archaeology, seriation can be used to